m1geo/DTSCS/README.md

 From here, progress on to the *Simulating DT-SCS Light* section.

 ### Loading an Existing Simulation
-If you chose to create a new simulation, you should select `File`, then `Open simulation` and finally `Browse...`.
+If you chose to open an existing simulation, you should select `File`, then `Open simulation` and finally `Browse...`.
 On the Open window, you should select the simulation you wish to open.
 With Cooja, simulations are given a `csc` file extension.
+We provide a copy of the simulation we created above, called `DTSCS_Light_Example.csc` for your convenience.

 The file will load, and you will see the simulation window with motes already added, as before in the last image of *Creating a New Simulation*.